Meet the individuals who are helping make Inspired Teaching a reality.

 After studying European Studies and French at New York University, Sandra went on to earn a Master of Arts in Childhood/Elementary Education from Teachers College, Columbia University.
 She has seven years of lead teaching experience working in New York City and Northern Virginia, in both private and charter schools.
 Most recently she co-taught in an Integrated Co-Teaching classroom, serving a high population of students with special needs.
 This experience prompted her to pursue further graduate coursework in Bilingual Special Education, which she is currently doing at The George Washington University.
 Sandra joins Center for Inspired Teaching this year as a mentor, dedicated to supporting new educators as they begin their teaching careers.

-Patricia Hart is a communications coordinator and “Promote Our Vote” project director at FairVote, where she has worked since 2012.
+Patricia Hart is a BLISS content expert.
+Patricia is a communications coordinator and “Promote Our Vote” project director at FairVote, where she has worked since 2012.
 Focusing primarily on voting rights advocacy, Patricia runs FairVote’s “Promote Our Vote” project.
 She also develops and coordinates advocacy for FairVote’s Representation 2020 project.
 During her time on these projects, Patricia has appeared on C-SPAN, HuffPost Live, and written op-eds for publications such as The Hill.

 Sally brings more than 30 years of teaching and mentoring experience to the Inspired Teaching team.
 During her career, she traveled the United States teaching in eight states and in the District of Columbia for public, private, and charter schools.
 Making her home in Arlington, VA, she spent her last fourteen years of classroom instruction teaching third grade at the Sidwell Friends Lower School.
 In 1999, Sally left the classroom and joined the adjunct faculty of American University where she supervised student teachers and mentored teachers for alternative certification programs.
 She has also provided teacher training and supervision for the Sasha Bruce Youth Build GED program and is currently a member of the Board of Directors at The Academy of Hope, an adult education organization that provides education and job skills training to low income and at-risk adults in Washington, DC.